trellisorg/platform/packages/nest-worker-threads/README.md

      */
     getResultFromWorker() {
         return this.pool.exec({
-            value: 'Hello World',
+            message: 'Hello World',
         });
     }
 }
 ```

-Now if you hit the endpoint in the controller (if generated with Nx: `curl http://localhost:3333/api`) you will see `{ value: 'Hello World' }` logged.
+Now if you hit the endpoint in the controller (if generated with Nx: `curl http://localhost:3333/api`) you will
+see `{ message: 'Hello World' }` logged.